dev-hack95/notes/grpc/notes/Saga.md

        ```

     2. **Compensation Transctions** : If steps failed, compensating transctions are executed to undo
-       the effects of previous steps.
+       the effects of previous steps. i.e when `TASK_3` fails the C1 and C2 are executed and it will
+       revert all changes in database.